kolergy/IoToTa/README.md

 Initially based on https://github.com/programmer131/ESP8266_ESP32_SelfUpdate
 - Adapted to be used with PlatformIO
-- Adapted to move the heavy lifting in the OATtools library & refactored into the OTA class
+- Adapted to move the heavy lifting in the OTAtools.cpp  & refactored into the OTA class
 - Modified to remove the SSID & password from the firmware bin
   - The credentials are stored in the long term memory of the ESP32 (NVS)
   - These will be requested through Serial connection if they are not available